Printmaking Techniques and Terms

 An image produced by photographic means, copied, scanned etc. Often sold as artists prints or limited edition prints and even open edition unlimited prints they are usually no more than photographic copying of an existing work and should not be confused with original prints

-A term coined by Dan Welden to describe an artistic use of flexographic printing plates for intaglio and relief printmaking, described in the 2001 text “Printmaking in the Sun” by Dan Welden and Pauline Muir.
+A term coined by Dan Welden to describe an artistic use of flexographic printing plates for intaglio and relief printmaking, described in the 2001 book “Printmaking in the Sun” by Dan Welden and Pauline Muir.

 An image is created by squeegeeing ink through a fine mesh.
 Photographic and/or paper stencils can be used to mask areas of the screen.